obiba/amber-visit/README.md

-# Amber Visit (amber-visit)
+# Amber Visit

-Interview data collection for Amber
+[Amber](https://github.com/obiba/amber) is the Electronic Data Capture server.
+Amber Visit is a web interface for collecting the data with interviews:

+- interview with interdependent steps
+- campaign investigators
+- self-administered or assisted interviews

 ## Install the dependencies